Own-Data-Privateer/hoardy-web/README.md

 ### Simpler, but slightly unsafe

-You can also simply switch to using `Archive 'collected' reqres by > ... exporting them via 'saveAs'` by default instead.
+You can also simply switch to using `Export dumps via 'saveAs'` by default instead.

 I expect this to work fine for 99.99% of the users 99.99% of the time, but, technically speaking, [this is unsafe](./extension/page/help.org#faq-unsafe).
 Also, by default, browser's UI will be slightly annoying, since `Hoardy-Web` will be generating new "Downloads" all the time, but that issue [can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas).

 ### Most convenient, less paranoid

-In theory, running `./hoardy_web_sas.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal `Archive 'collected' reqres by > ... submitting them via 'HTTP'` mode setup quite viable.
+In theory, running `./hoardy_web_sas.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal `Submit dumps via 'HTTP'` mode setup quite viable.
 However, Tor Browser is configured to proxy everything via the TOR network by default, so you need to configure it to exclude the requests to `./hoardy_web_sas.py` from being proxied.

 A slightly more paranoid than normal way to do this is: